DiegoJunges/test-backend-nodejs/README.md

 ##🏻‍♂️ About the project

 This api has made on a test to a company that im trying a role.
+I used some SOLID principles and Design Patterns like Singleton, Dependency Injection and others.

 ## 🚀 Technologies